 While exceeding a subaccount’s quota will place its new emails in the backlog, email from subaccounts that have not exceeded their quota will still send unless the primary account's quota has been exceeded.

-To view the Rejection Blacklist for a specific subaccount, navigate to Rejection Lists and select the subaccount ID from the View Blacklist For Subaccount drop-down menu.
+To view the Rejection Denylist for a specific subaccount, navigate to Rejection Lists and select the subaccount ID from the View Denylist For Subaccount drop-down menu.

-You can also retrieve the Rejection Blacklist for a subaccount via the Transactional API.
+You can also retrieve the Rejection Denylist for a subaccount via the Transactional API.

 You can temporarily stop sending for any subaccount using the app or the Transactional API.
 While sending is paused, emails will be queued into the account’s backlog.